chaturay/serverless-artillery/README.md

 ```
 ### Acceptance Mode

 artillery does not guarantee each flow in a script will be run (see [documentation](https://artillery.io/docs/script-reference/)).
-Acceptance mode ensures each flow will be run with a minimal load so any non-load related errors will be detected before you invoke your performance test with a high load.
+Acceptance mode ensures each flow will be run with a minimal load so any non-load related errors will be detected before the performance test is invoked with a high load.

 How it works: